pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 {: .bq .grab }

 YES!!!
 We finally found out who we are!
 The pieces are starting to fit together now.
-We _can_ use business to help solve the problems with research!
-It is funny, since this doesn't really change our plans or our approach, but, hey, I'll take validation wherever I can find it!
+We _can_ use the power of business to help solve the problems with research!
+It is funny, since this doesn't drastically change our plans or approach, but, hey, I'll take validation wherever I can find it!
 It is nice to know what type of company we are and to be able to tell someone else now, too.
 This definition is very much in line with what we have hoped to build this company to be.
 And I think it gives us some stuff to work on and much more focused direction to take.

 ![Be the change](bthechangebadge.jpg){: .static }
 {: .aside .img }

 We are not alone in this.
-A non-profit by the name of [B Lab](http://www.bcorporation.net/what-are-b-corps/the-non-profit-behind-b-corps) has created a certification (and a legislation in some states) called a <abbr>B Corporation</abbr>, or benefit corporation.
-They say, "By voluntarily meeting higher standards of transparency, accountability, and performance, Certified
-<abbr>B Corps</abbr> are distinguishing themselves in a cluttered marketplace
-by offering a positive vision of a better way to do business."
+A non-profit by the name of [B Lab](http://www.bcorporation.net/what-are-b-corps/the-non-profit-behind-b-corps) has created a certification (and an actual entity through legislation in some states) called a <abbr>B Corporation</abbr>, or benefit corporation.
+They say, "By voluntarily meeting higher standards of transparency, accountability, and performance, Certified <abbr>B Corps</abbr> are distinguishing themselves in a cluttered marketplace by offering a positive vision of a better way to do business."
 They have put together a governance model to make being a better business easier and more transparent.
-We are excited at the prospect of becoming a <abbr>B Corp</abbr>
-in the future, so stay tuned!
+We are excited at the prospect of becoming a <abbr>B Corporation</abbr> in the future, so stay tuned!

 You may argue, "But is research good for society?"
 If you're reading this post, I probably don't have to convince you of that.[^goodforsociety]